Valerie Montgomery Rice: Personal life

-While attending her undergraduate studies at Georgia Institute of Technology, she met her now husband, Melvin Rice in the student section.
+While attending her undergraduate studies at Georgia Institute of Technology, she met Melvin Rice Jr. in the student section.
 Melvin Rice was selling concert tickets to a concert Montgomery Rice wished to attend that weekend, while also organizing the National Society of Black Engineers Conference.
 The two arranged a trade: concert tickets that Melvin had, for his entry into the conference Montgomery Rice was planning.
-Montgomery Rice is married to Melvin Rice Jr. They have a son and daughter.
+They married and have a son and daughter.